theiagen/tbp-parser/docs/outputs/looker.md

   "rifampicin": "rifampin"
 ```

-This will rename the `sample_id` column to `My_Sample_ID_Column` and the `rifampicin` column to `rifampin` in the Looker report, but also rename every instance of that text in all output reports (all "rifampicin" will be renamed to "rifampin").
+Please note that this will rename every instance of that text in **all** output reports (every instance of "sample_id" will be renamed to "My_Sample_ID_Column" in all output files, etc.).